AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

   end;

-Here we have some user defined resource (for example, a database connection) that, once it has been successfully acquired, needs to be finalized at the end of the scope.
+Here we have some user defined resource (for example, a database connection) that, once it has been successfully acquired, needs to be released at the end of the scope.
 In this example, we assume that the resource is only acquired if the corresponding result is No_Error, so the deferred execution statement is guarded by the appropriate condition.